wyvernlang/wyvern/tools/readme.txt

 To compile Wyvern, use Java 8 and JUnit 4, and ant 1.9.0 (or higher).
 Eclipse version 4.3 with Java 8 support works, earlier versions will not.
-To compile, just run ant.
+To compile, just run `ant build`.

 To run Wyvern from the command line, make sure Java 8 is on your path.
-Add wyvern\tools\bin to your CLASSPATH, and run "java wyvern.tools.util.CLI filename.wyv"
+Add `wyvern\tools\build` to your CLASSPATH, and run "java wyvern.tools.util.CLI filename.wyv"

 PACKAGE DESCRIPTIONS